Location: Copacabana, Rio de Janeiro

 Address: Avenida Atlantica, 1702, Rio de Janeiro

-A truly iconic city-centre hotel, Copacabana Beach only a heartbeat away, this is the best place to stay in Rio.
+A truly iconic Copacabana Palace Hotel, Copacabana Beach only a heartbeat away, this is the best place to stay in Rio.
 Soak up the sun in the magnificent pool or join Brazil’s style setters at the Piano Bar.
 And don’t miss the hotel’s top restaurants, whether for great local dishes or fine Italian dining at the Hotel Cipriani Restaurant.

 For those wondering where to stay in Rio de Janeiro, treat yourself to the city’s finest accommodation.
 Each of our rooms is unique, featuring fine period furniture and original works of art.

 Widely admired as the best hotel in Brazil, Belmond Copacabana Palace offers two different room categories.
 Choose between charming city views or magnificent beach views.

 Cipriani Restaurant known as one of the best restaurants in Rio, and named after the finest hotel in Venice, this award-winning restaurant offers exceptional Northern Italian cuisine.